idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/cohesive_zone_model/CZMComputeGlobalTractionTotalLagrangian.md

 The reader can refer to [!cite](Rovinelli2020) for more details about the models.

-The [CZM Interface Kernel Total Lagrangian](CZMInterfaceKernelTotalLagrangian.md) uses the total PK1 traction computed using.
+The [CZM Interface Kernel Total Lagrangian](CZMInterfaceKernelTotalLagrangian.md) uses the total PK1 traction computed using equation [eq:Tinc_implemented].

 ### First Piola-Kirchoff Traction derivatives